maboytim/TRS80-M12M16B-U50_for_Banked_CPM3/README.md

 ### Tandy Banking

 In the Tandy banking mode the common page is mapped **low** and **Page 0** is the common page.
 Pages 1-15 are the banking pages.
 Since the common page must always be present, Bank 0 must always be present and Page 1 would be for banking.
-If a second Bank is present it is typically configured as Bank 7 (Page 14 and Page 15).
+If a second Bank is present it is typically configured as Bank 7 (Pages 14 and 15).

 The common Page 0 is always active in the low half regardless of the value of `MEMCFG[3:0]`.
 The behavior when `MEMCFG[3:0]=0` seems to be undefined.